About Dr Simon Kaye

 I have varied and interdisciplinary research interests, including political theory, the history of ideas, historiography, British politics, and the methodologies of all these as well.
 I blog about many of these things at the British Democracy Blog, which I set up.

 I also have interests in literature and popular culture which have informed some of my academic and non-academic output.

 I work as the Parliament and Politics Lecturer at the Hansard Society’s Scholars Programme, convening a module on contemporary British Politics.
-In addition, I lead seminars and deliver lectures at the Department of Political Economy, King’s College London, where I am also completing my doctorate and serving in the role of TA Liaison, which involves the development and dissemination of pedagogical best practice.
+In addition, I lead seminars and deliver lectures at the Department of Political Economy, King’s College London, where I am also completing my doctorate and serving in the role of TA Coordinator, which involves the development and dissemination of pedagogical best practice.